Sublinear Update Time Randomized Algorithms for Dynamic Graph Regression: Dynamic graph regression using subsampled randomized Hadamard transform

-Second, for each node whose vector embedding may require an update, we conduct a BFS on its first $m$ nodes to compute its updated embedding.
-This can be done in $O(m)$ time. \end{proof}
+Second, from each node whose vector embedding may require an update, we conduct a BFS on its first $d$ nodes to compute its updated embedding.
+This can be done in $O(d^2)$ time. \end{proof}

-\begin{lemma} If the edge between nodes $u$ and $v$ of a graph $G$ is deleted, vector embeddings of at most $O(m^m)$ nodes change.
-Furthermore, each vector embedding that should be revised, can be updated in $O(m)$ time. \end{lemma} \begin{proof} Our proof is similar to the proof of Lemma~\ref{lemma:m-closest}.
+\begin{lemma} If the edge between nodes $u$ and $v$ of a graph $G$ is deleted, vector embeddings of at most $O(d^d)$ nodes change.
+Furthermore, each vector embedding that should be revised, can be updated in $O(d^2)$ time. \end{lemma} \begin{proof} Our proof is similar to the proof of Lemma~\ref{lemma:m-closest}.
 First, we determine those nodes that after deleting the edge between $u$ and $v$, {\em may} have a change in their neighborhood.
 Let $Q$ denote the set of such nodes.
 Nodes $u$ and $v$ belong to $Q$.
-Also, those nodes that have already node $u$ (resp. node $v$) in their $m$-nearest neighborhood, after deleting the edge between $u$ and $v$, may also loose $v$ (resp. $u$) and some other nodes from their $m$-nearest neighborhood.
-Lets focus on finding those nodes that have already $u$ in their $m$-nearest neighborhood, and may loose $v$ and some other nodes from their $m$-neighborhood (finding those nodes that may loose $u$ from their $m$-neighborhood can be done in a similar way).
-We conduct a breadth-first search from $v$ on the graph \underline{before edge deletion}.
+Also, those nodes that have already node $u$ (resp. node $v$) in their $d$-nearest neighborhood, after deleting the edge between $u$ and $v$, may also loose $v$ (resp. $u$) and some other nodes from their $d$-nearest neighborhood.
+Lets focus on finding those nodes that have already $u$ in their $d$-nearest neighborhood, and may loose $v$ and some other nodes from their $d$-neighborhood (finding those nodes that may loose $u$ from their $d$-neighborhood can be done in a similar way).
+We conduct a BFS from $v$ on the graph \underline{before} the edge deletion.
 We use the three pruning/stopping criterion's used in the proof of Lemma~\ref{lemma:m-closest}.
-In the end of the traversal, all the met nodes have a degree at most $m$ and a distance to $v$ at most $m$.
-The number of such nodes is at most $O(m^{m})$.
+In the end of the traversal, all the met nodes have a degree at most $d$ and a distance to $v$ at most $d$.
+The number of such nodes is at most $O(d^{d})$.

-Second, for each node whose embedding may require an update, we conduct a BFS on its first $m$ nodes in the updated graph, to compute its updated embedding.
-This can be done in $O(m)$ time. \end{proof}
+Second, from each node whose embedding may require an update, we conduct a BFS on its first $d$ nodes in the updated graph, to compute its updated embedding.
+This can be done in $O(d^2)$ time. \end{proof}